-Daniel Strassberg examines the relationship between humans and machines through a historical-psychological lens and shows where our modern fears of technology originate.
-At the dawn of technological development, the floating deities of ancient theater, the flutist, and Jacques de Vaucanson's...
+Daniel Strassberg examines the relationship between man and machine through a historical-psychological lens and shows where our modern fears of technology originate.
+At the dawn of technical development, the floating deities of ancient theater, the flutist, and Jacques de Vaucanson's...

-However, mechanisms by definition evoke in humans a mix of admiration and anxiety; Strassberg calls these complex emotions affects.
-The amusing curiosities of the cabinet of curiosities symbolized that God is an all-powerful creator.
+However, mechanisms by definition evoke a mix of admiration and anxiety in humans; Strassberg calls these complex emotions affects.
+Amusing curiosities of the cabinet of curiosities symbolized that God is the all-powerful creator.

-The invention of the clockwork mechanism paved the way for a mechanistic understanding of the state and nature.
+The invention of the clock mechanism paved the way for a mechanistic understanding of the state and nature.

-The steam engine measured the labor of workers and inspired the prophets of industrial capitalism.
-But our desire to use technology is countered by a fear of divine punishment, a fear that has long been inherent in European culture.
+The steam engine measured the labor of the worker and inspired the prophets of industrial capitalism.
+But our desire to use technology is countered by the fear of divine punishment, which has long been inherent in European culture.

 Author: Даниэль Штрассберг